pauljrognon/bse-python-brushup-2022/materials.md

 3. Complete the exercises\[.R / .py\] script.
 4. Add, commit and push your changes using `git` commands.
 5. Check that your push is successful.
-6. You can see the autograder result in the "Actions" tab in your GitHub repo.
-You will see a "workflow" with a message of your commit, just press it.
+6. **IMPORTANT** Check that the autograder graded your submission correctly!!!
+Do not leave any leftovers in your scripts (like variables you added to check the correctness of your functions etc.)!!!
+To see the autograder feedback and logs, open the "Actions" tab in your GitHub repo.
+You will see a "workflow" with a message of your commit, just click on it and there you will find your grade and a button that says "Autograding".
+If you want to see more informative logs, just click on this button.
 Only the latest push before the deadline is taken into account!

 *ATTENTION:* do not use `setwd()` in your code in R.